konstruktoid/ansible-role-docker-rootless/README.md

 `docker_rootful: false` or else the user will be the one running the rootless installation script and starting a isolated daemon.

+> Note that the sole purpose of the `docker_user` is to run the Docker daemon and related containers, and not for system administration or used as a regular user.

 `docker_release_shasum` and `docker_release_rootless_shasum` are used to verify the files when downloaded using the [get_url](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/get_url_module.html) module.